Sudoite/ctf-writeups/README.md

 6. [Onewrite](./Insomnihack2019/onewrite) (Insomnihack 2019): Overwrite a `libc` writable exit handler hook to loop back to the main function and set up a ROP chain.
 There were many creative solutions to this challenge.

+7. [Flackcards and Freedom](./PicoCTF2018/web/FlaskcardsAndFreedom) (PicoCTF2018): a web challenge to remote code execution from a Server-Side Template Injection (SSTI) vulnerability in a Flask site running on Jinja2.
+This problem was one of two challenges tied for the highest point value in this CTF.
+I showed a way to get a reverse shell and, after getting the flag during the competition, replicated three different approaches presented in other write-ups.

 ## By category and technique